erapade/sample-notebooks/content/README.md

-# Sample Jupyter Book with Remote Book Publish Action
+# Sample Jupyter Book with Remote Book Publish Action2

 This repository is a sample Jupyter book containing a single notebook with a GitHub action to create a remote book for Azure Data Studio.
 The workflow is started manually within the GitHub web interface.